ElektraInitiative/libelektra/doc/decisions/error_message_format.md

 ## Considered Alternatives

-Possible variations on what message should be displayed, eg. to keep the mountpoint information or on how wordings should be (with or without "Sorry, ...", coloring of certain parts of a message, etc.)
+Possible variations on what message should be displayed, e.g., to keep the mountpoint information or on how wordings should be (with or without "Sorry, ...", coloring of certain parts of a message, etc.)

+Examples would be to
+	- Leave out the "Sorry"
+	- Show mountpoint info but in another way:
+		`The command kdb set failed while accessing the key database on mountpoint (...) with the info`
+	- Incorporating the description in another way:
+		`Reason: Validation of key "<key>" with string "<value>" failed. (validation failed)`
+	- etc.

 ## Decision